ramya-sha/03-AI-CHATBOT-WITH-NLP/README.md

 *MENTOR* : Neela Santhosh Kumar

-DECRIPTION OF THE TASK :
+DECRIPTION OF THE TASK : Built a Chatbot that understands the basic user queries using NLP and responds with appropriate predefined answers
+NLP Concepts Used :

+Tokenization – Splitting text into words

+Lemmatization – Converting words to base form

+TF-IDF – Measures importance of words

+Cosine Similarity – Finds closest matching sentence

 *OUTPUT* :